In Acts 1:15 we see that the names of the members were kept.

-According to these passages each believer is to be under the authority of church rulers, and we know from other New Testament Scriptures that these rulers are pastors and elders.
+According to these passages each believer is to be under the authority of church rulers, and we know from other Scriptures that these rulers are the pastors and elders.
 How can the church leaders know whom they are ruling if there is no membership?
 Do pastors have the rule over anyone who visits the church?
-Of course not, so there must be some sort of membership, which involves a standard by which the church accepts members and a commitment on the part of those seeking membership.
+Of course not, so there must membership, which involves a standard by which the church accepts members and a commitment on the part of those seeking membership.

 That a church needs to maintain membership is clear from Scripture, but each church is free to decide how to handle this matter.
 It is like the church services.
-The Bible does not spell out how many services the church is to have or how they are to be conducted.
-These things are matters of practicality that each church determines before the Lord with the objective of obeying the Great Commission and the New Testament faith.
+The Bible does not spell out how many services the church has or how they are to be conducted.
+These things are matters of practicality that each assembly determines before the Lord with the objective of fulfilling the Great Commission and the New Testament faith.

-And one church cannot judge another church in this matter, because it is a matter of liberty before God.
+One church cannot judge another in this matter, because it is a matter of liberty before God.
 It falls under the category of the things spoken of in Romans 14.

 “Him that is weak in the faith receive ye, but not to doubtful disputations.
 For one believeth that he may eat all things: another, who is weak, eateth herbs.
 Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
 Who art thou that judgest another man's servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.
 One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.”

-When Paul says in this passage, “Who are thou that judgest another man’s servant,” he is talking about judging in matters on which the Bible is silent.
+When Paul says, “Who art thou that judgest another man’s servant,” he is talking about judging in matters in which the Bible is silent.
 The examples that he gave make this clear.
 He mentioned dietary matters and holy days.
 In both of these cases, there is no rule in the New Testament.
-There is no one Christian diet (as there was in the Mosaic dispensation) and there are no holy days in the sense that were required under the Old Covenant.
+There is no one Christian diet (as there was in the Mosaic dispensation) and there are no holy days in the sense of those that were required under the Old Covenant.
 In such matters each believer and each congregation is at liberty to make their own decisions.
-Since the Bible does not spell out the issue of church membership, this means that each congregation is at liberty to determine how to conduct this matter, and one church cannot make a law for others.
+Since the Bible does not spell out the issue of church membership, this means that each congregation is at liberty to determine how to conduct this matter.

 Thus each church makes its own determination in submission to the Holy Spirit and in conformity to the principles of Scripture and in light of its particular situation.

 Since God says we should obey them that have the rule over us (Heb.
-13:7, 17), this means that when the church leaders determine a direction from the Lord in these issues, the members follow, unless the leaders are clearly moving contrary to the Bible.
+13:7, 17), this means that when the church leaders determine a direction from the Lord in these issues, the members follow, unless the leaders are clearly moving contrary to Scripture.

-It is also obvious that drifting from church to church is unscriptural.
-As we have seen, the biblical pattern is for a believer to be committed to one particular church.
-Phebe was a servant of the church at Cenchrea (Rom.
+The biblical pattern is for the believer to be committed to one particular church.
+Phebe was a servant of the church at Cenchrea (Ro.
 16:1).